By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 Valid Budget Start Dates and Deadlines

-A projection will only project upon budgets with deadlines set before or equal to the projection DATE
+A projection will only project upon budgets with deadlines set before or equal to the projection DATE.
+An example

 is depicted below: